Street names in Barcelona: 21st Century

 The turn of the century did not bring any substantial changes in the nomenclature, as the same criteria followed since the return of democracy continued.
 One of the first urban planning projects of the new millennium was the creation of the 22@ district, thanks to a modification of the General Metropolitan Plan (PGM.
 In Catalan: "Pla General Metropolità") in 2000.
 Its objective was to reformulate the industrial land in the El Poblenou neighborhood, a traditionally industrial sector that was to be reformulated by focusing on companies dedicated to new technologies.
 The name comes from the code that the PGM applies to urban industrial land, 22a, changing this "a" for the @ as a symbol of information and communication technologies.

-In 2000, a piece of land in San Andrés was also urbanized after the relocation of the La Maquinista Terrestre y Marítima factory, whose streets were given names related to the factory: parque de La Maquinista de San Andrés, calle and jardines de La Maquinista de La Campana, and calles de La Maquinista de las Naves, los Puentes and los Trenes.
+In 2000, a plot of land in Sant Andreu was also developed after the relocation of La Maquinista Terrestre y Marítima factory.
+The new streets were given names related to the factory: parc de La Maquinista de Sant Andreu, carrer and jardins de La Maquinista de La Campana, and carrers de La Maquinista de les Naus, els Ponts and els Trens.

-Between 2002 and 2003 several streets in the Zona Franca were named after concepts related to the struggle for peace and human rights: Amnistía Internacional, Derechos Humanos, Gernika (city bombed in 1937), Soweto (for the 1976 revolt against racial discrimination in South Africa), Jane Addams (pacifist and suffragette, Nobel Peace Prize in 1931) and Francesc Boix i Campo (photographer interned in Mauthausen).
+Between 2002 and 2003 several streets in the Zona Franca were named after concepts related to the struggle for peace and human rights: Amnistia Internacional, Drets Humans, Gernika (city bombed in 1937), Soweto (for the 1976 revolt against racial discrimination in South Africa), Jane Addams (pacifist and suffragette, Nobel Peace Prize in 1931) and Francesc Boix i Campo (photographer interned in Mauthausen).

-In 2003 it was decided to dedicate to Salvador Dalí a square located in front of the Sagrera AVE Station, which has not yet materialized due to the delay in the execution of the works of the station.
+In 2003 it was decided to dedicate to Salvador Dalí a square located in front of the Sagrera AVE Station, which has not yet materialized due to the 10 year delay in the construction works of the station with funds from the central Spanish Government.

-One of the most outstanding events of the new millennium was the celebration of the Universal Forum of Cultures 2004, which allowed new urban changes in the city: the entire Besós area, until then populated by old disused factories, was recovered, the entire Pueblo Nuevo neighborhood was regenerated and the new Diagonal Mar neighborhood was built, while the city was provided with new parks and spaces for the leisure of the citizens.
-The main spaces named for the event were the squares of the Forum, Ernest Lluch, Willy Brandt, Leonardo Da Vinci, and the Fusilados (for the reprisals of the Franco dictatorship in the Campo de la Bota, whose land was occupied by the Forum).
+One of the most outstanding events of the new millennium was the celebration of the Universal Forum of Cultures 2004, which allowed new urban changes in the city: the entire Besòs area, until then populated by old disused factories, was recovered, the entire Poblenou neighborhood was regenerated and the new Diagonal Mar neighborhood was built, while the city was provided with new parks and spaces for the leisure of the citizens.
+The main spaces named for the event were the squares of the Forum, Ernest Lluch, Willy Brandt, Leonardo Da Vinci, and Fusil·lats (for those executed by firing squads during Franco's dictatorship at Camp de la Bota, the site upon which the Forum was built).